-CHE 105 Chemistry and Society (Science & Global)
+CHE 105 Chemistry and Society (Sci & Global)

 This course for non-science majors uses lecture and student-centered learning to increase awareness and appreciation of how chemistry affects everyday life.
 Does not apply to the Chemistry Major or Minor.
+Appropriate for non-majors.

-CHE 107 Introduction to the Biology and Chemistry Majors
+CHE 107 Introduction to the Biology and Biochemistry Majors